top of page

 If an owner cannot be located CWRS will aim to trap, chip scan and ensure all veterinary treatment is complete and will find a forever home for the furbaby.

-Finding Kittens
+Finding kittens

 IT IS IMPORTANT TO TRY AND FIND THE MUM BEFORE MOVING OR TOUCHING THEM